ttegt/OracleBaseball/README.md

 *batters201x.csv and pitchers201x.csv files which contain the complete Oracle ratings.

 *nmaster.csv The Retrosheet master names list with retrosheet player IDs, complete through 2016.

+The OracleApp directory contains the server.R and ui.R files used for the OracleApp Shiny app.